 Motor Vehicle Crash Prevention

 Do you wear your seat belt every trip?
-Are your children, front seat passenger and/or back seat passenger(s) properly belted?

 There is proof that seat belts save lives and protect you in 5 different ways:

 - Seat belts keep the occupants inside the vehicle.
 Occupants are FOUR times more likely to be killed when ejected from a vehicle than those who remain inside.

 - Seat belts restrain the strongest parts of the body.
 For an older child and adult, this includes the hips and shoulders.